bbrandow/BryanTools/README.md

 - Month grid with Sunday as the first day of the week.
 - Today highlight.
 - Payday indicators as small green dots.
-Paydays are every other Friday, anchored from May 29, 2026.
+Paydays are every other Friday
 - Previous and next month controls.
 - Dot button to return to today.
 - Clickable month picker.